Allied Land Forces Southern Europe: History

 From the mid-1950s the Portuguese Division "Nun´Álvares" was earmarked to reinforce the Italian forces in time of war.

 The commanding general of LANDSOUTH was an Italian Generale di Corpo d'Armata, equal to a US Army four-star general, with an Italian two star general as Chief of Staff, an Italian one star general as head of operations and a US Army one star general as head of logistic support.
 LANDSOUTH was under the command of AFSOUTH in Naples and supported by the Allied Air Forces Southern Europe's (AIRSOUTH) Fifth Allied Tactical Air Force (5 ATAF) in Vicenza.

 On 17 December 1981 in Verona, two members of the Italian terrorist organization the Red Brigades disguised themselves as plumbers to gain entry into the apartment of Brigadier General James L. Dozier, the then senior U.S. Army officer, and Deputy Chief of Staff of LANDSOUTH.
 Over the prior seven years, no hostages of the Red Brigades had been found alive.
 Ten days after the kidnapping, the Red Brigades released a photo of Dozier with a swollen left eye sitting in front of a banner with the Italian group's emblem, denouncing the general as an "assassin and hero of the American massacres in Vietnam" and announcing the start of his "proletarian trial."
 Dozier was rescued by NOCS, an Italian special force, with assistance from the Intelligence Support Activity's Operation Winter Harvest, after 42 days of captivity.

 On 1 September 1999 LANDSOUTH was redesignated Joint Command South and took responsibility for a larger territory.
 Anticipating this step Italy had already created its own national command to replace LANDSOUTH: Operational Land Forces Command (COMFOTER) was activated on 1 October 1997 and took control of the Italian combat, combat support and signals formations.
 On 1 October 2004 Joint Command South was disbanded and its function absorbed by Allied Force Command Madrid.

 Bunkers

-In case of war with the Warsaw Pact LANDSOUTH would have moved to the "West Star" (Site A) bunker complex in Affi.
+In case of war with the Warsaw Pact LANDSOUTH would have moved to the "West Star" (Site B) bunker complex in Affi.
 Built between 1960 and 1966 West Star could support up to 500 people for 15 days without need for external supplies.
-In addition to LANDSOUTH, the command staff of 5ATAF would operate from West Star.
-An additional bunker "Back Yard" (Site B) was built between 1960 and 1966 in the village of Grezzana to serve as secondary or backup bunker should West Star be destroyed.
+The first bunker "Back Yard" (Site A) was the first NATO site built as a communications center with its 50 teletypes and KW7 encryption system, it managed all data and voice traffic with all bases in Italy and the rest of Europe, as described in the BackYard Major Relay reproduced and clearly visible inside the base, which can now be visited. was built between 1956 and 1958 in the village of Grezzana.
 Additionally in Soave a communications bunker was built (Site C), whose backup bunker was in Cavaion Veronese.